Financial Gifts for Grandchildren: Savings for Their Future

 Would you like to help boost the chances of financial success for your grandchildren?
 There are several savings and investment options you can establish and fund for them, while also teaching them about money management.
 Regardless of whether you’re among the Americans aged 50 and over with an average net worth exceeding $1 million, financial gifts to your grandkids can make ideal birthday present or achievement rewards.1 These gifts can create a lasting legacy for future generations and may also offer you tax benefits.

-First, consider is what you hope to achieve for your beneficiaries.
+First, consider what you hope to achieve for your beneficiaries.
 Is minimizing their college education costs a priority?
 Do you want them to understand the potential rewards of long-term investing?
 Are you concerned they might struggle to save for a down payment on their first home?
 Defining your financial goals for your grandchildren will help guide you in selecting the right savings or investment options.

 For example, if your main goal is to open an account and contribute funds that could grow significantly over your grandchild’s lifetime to help provide income in their retirement, a custodial Roth IRA (individual retirement account) might be the perfect solution.
 This account allows you to manage the funds, demonstrate how investments can compound over time, and offer access to tax-free money after five years.
 Conversely, if your focus is on covering your grandchild’s educational expenses, a tax-advantaged 529 education savings plan could be ideal.
 Although there are restrictions on how the money can be used, you can establish the account, manage the funds, and help pay for tuition tax-free.